-The program statement will be used as a guide for the staff, children of Kids Club and families.
+The program statement will be used as a guide for the staff, children, and families of Kids Club.
 Staff will conduct ongoing program statement and prohibited practice monitoring.
-Through monthly room meetings with supervisor and staff, setting child, program and individual goals, the program statement will be used as a living document to guide and support each staff, program, child and family.
+Through monthly room meetings with the Manager and staff, setting child, program and individual goals, the program statement will be used as a living document to guide and support each staff, program, child and family.